 The outstanding impression when using this pellet press is one of speed and efficiency.
 The 33 dies turn out pellets at an eye-blurring rate, and the powerful motor sounds reassuringly calm.

 The speed selector offers two choices, depending on the type of pellet you are pressing.
 Slow speed gives a pressing rate of between 43,000 and 79,000 pellets an hour, and is intended for difficult-to-press materials such as ceramics.
 High speed gives a pressing capacity of 59,000 to 118,000 pellets per hour, and is suitable for normal raw materials.

 When it comes to changing the dies, despite the sheer number involved, the process itself is straightforward and easy to master.

 Because this pellet press is intended for long runs that produce industrial quantities, it has two large hoppers for raw materials so that the operator does not spend their time constantly running backwards and forwards to fill the machine.
-Maintenance is also carefully thought through, with easy access to internal parts, which can then be lifted out for replacement or repair.
+Maintenance is also carefully thought through, with easy access to internal parts which can be lifted out for replacement or repair.

-The maximum fill depth is 15mm, and the maximum diameter for round pellets is 12mm.
-The machine produces pellets up to 6mm thick.
+The maximum fill depth is 15 mm, and the maximum diameter for round pellets is 12 mm.
+The machine produces pellets up to 6 mm thick.